 While a lot of these have beautiful designs and functionality, in my opinion they either offer too much, too little, are too pricey, or the above options simply have them beat.

 Riley & Grey: Pretty?
 Yes.
-But at $35/month or $240 year you’re much better going with one of the free options we listed in our top picks, above.
+But at $35/month or $240 year you’re much better going with one of the free options above.

-Wedding Window: I actually used this for our wedding website 5 years ago and liked it…but I feel like a lot of their themes/formats haven’t changed all that much since then!
-I like that you can use a free version of the site, which will get you 13 website pages, limited access to themes, 50 MB photo/content storage as well as a Spotify music button free library images (and tools such as a budget tracker and guest list planner), but you have to upgrade to use other items.
-A premium version will get you the ability to have guests RSVP, e-mail blasts, as well as more access to themes, pages, and storage for $14.95/month or $79/year, but custom domains will still cost you $19.95/year.
+Wedding Window: I actually used this for our wedding website 10 years ago and liked it…but I feel like a lot of their themes/formats haven’t changed all that much since then!
+The free version features 13 website pages and limited access to themes, but you have to upgrade for other items.
+A premium version will get you online guest RSVPs, e-mail blasts, and more themes and pages for $14.95/month or $79/year.
+Custom domains will still cost you $19.95/year.

 Wedding Woo: While I like the concept of Wedding Woo, I found the backend to be a bit clunky when it was time for me to customize the look and feel of my sample wedding website.
-They do offer some cool features though, like the addition of SoundCloud so you can play music as well as online RSVP’s and an Instagram import.
+They do offer some cool features though, such as online RSVP’s and a Soundcloud widget to play music.
 However, it’s not cheap.
 Pricing is $49 for one year of $69 for two years.

 Still can’t find a wedding website you love and want to do it yourself?
 These wedding website builders are also worth checking out:

 YOU MIGHT ALSO LIKE: 30 Unique Wedding Favors Guests Will Actually Appreciate.